College and university – to go or not to go?

 - Getting new and important life skills – communication, technical, social and analytical skills that enhance both your personal and working life.

-- Self-discovery - you might even learn new things about yourself on the way, a passion for student politics or an interest in medieval history!
+- Self-discovery - you might even learn new things about yourself on the way, such as a passion for student politics or natural leadership ability.

 - Good social life - you can meet some interesting people, form some new and lasting friendships, try new activities and visit new places.